This post may contain affiliate links. Please read my disclosure and privacy policy.

 You are so welcome, Billie–glad you enjoyed them! 🙂

 I’ve always had these overnight and never thought about leaving them up to three days in fridge, but why not?
-Makes meal planning even easier; thanks for the tip!
+Tried it and love it!
+They do get softer and it makes meal planning even easier; thanks for the tip!

 You are so welcome, Jen! 🙂

-So excited to try this!
-Thank you so much!
-I am using toasted coconut milk, raisins, cinnamon, a little maple syrup, a tad pink sea salt and Bobs Red Mill Steel Cut Oats.
-My husbands excited to try this too and I love the puréed date idea in the milk.
+Thank you so much for this recipe!
+I used toasted coconut milk, raisins, cinnamon, a little maple syrup, a tad pink sea salt and Bobs Red Mill Steel Cut Oats.
+My husband loved this too and I love the puréed date idea in the milk.
 I’ll try that the next time.

 My coworker has been telling me about no cook overnight steele cut oats.
 That’s all he eats for breakfast every morning at work.
-I have my first batch in the refrig and and excited about trying them tomorrow.
-My first try at it is steele cut oats/soymilk/agave sweetner & will add blueberries when ready to eat.
+I tried my first batch this morning ( steele cut oats/soymilk/agave sweetner, added blueberries just before eating) Wow!
+I am sold.

 Great!!!

 Wow!
 Amazing!
 I just discovered steel cut oats.
 I tried making it in the microwave using the recipe on the package.
 What a mess.
-It boiled over no matter what I tried.
-I can’t wait to try this version.
+I made this 2 days ago.
+Yum!
 THANKS!!

 Hi Camilla, I left my steel cut and rolled whole wheat outs overnight(7-8hours) but their texture is still a bit hard, is it supposed to be like that?
 But never the less it tasted good specially with the banana.
 Thank you!